640 South State StreetDover, Delaware 19901

 Less common symptoms of anemia are brittle nails, restless leg syndrome, and a sore tongue.

 Signs and symptoms of too much iron include liver problems, weakness, fatigue, darkening of the skin, and joint pain.

-Your doctor may also order a total iron binding capacity test to measure the level of transferrin in your blood.
+Your healthcare provider may also order a total iron binding capacity test to measure the level of transferrin in your blood.
 Transferrin is a protein that carries iron from your digestive system to the cells in your body that need it.

-Your doctor may also measure your level of ferritin, another protein that helps store iron in your body.
+Your healthcare provider may also measure your level of ferritin, another protein that helps store iron in your body.
 He or she may also order a complete blood count, or CBC, to get the full picture of the parts of your blood.

 Results are given in micrograms per deciliter (mcg/dL).
 Normal ranges of iron in the blood are 60 to 170 mcg/dL.

 If your results are lower, it means you may have iron-deficiency anemia.
-Your doctor will confirm this with other tests.
+Your healthcare provider will confirm this with other tests.

 If your results are higher, it means you may have hemochromatosis.

 Too much iron in the blood can also be from taking too many iron supplements or iron-enriched multivitamins.